mindee/mindee-api-ruby/docs/global_products/bill_of_lading_v1.md

 ---
-title: Bill of Lading OCR Ruby
+title: Ruby Client Library - Bill of Lading
 category: 622b805aaec68102ea7fcbc2
 slug: ruby-bill-of-lading-ocr
 parentDoc: 67b49df15b843f3fa9cd622b
 ---
-The Ruby OCR SDK supports the [Bill of Lading API](https://platform.mindee.com/mindee/bill_of_lading).
+The Ruby Client Library SDK supports the [Bill of Lading API](https://platform.mindee.com/mindee/bill_of_lading).

-Using the [sample below](https://github.com/mindee/client-lib-test-data/blob/main/products/bill_of_lading/default_sample.jpg), we are going to illustrate how to extract the data that we want using the OCR SDK.
+Using the [sample below](https://github.com/mindee/client-lib-test-data/blob/main/products/bill_of_lading/default_sample.jpg), we are going to illustrate how to extract the data that we want using the Ruby Client Library.
 ![Bill of Lading sample](https://github.com/mindee/client-lib-test-data/blob/main/products/bill_of_lading/default_sample.jpg?raw=true)

 # Quick-Start